breatheco-de/content/src/content/lesson/intro-to-prework.md

 ### Please Ask for Help!!

 Have you heard of Einstein?
 Really smart people are always the ones who ask more questions.
 They are not afraid of not knowing or making mistakes.
 The only way we can really help you is if you accept our mentorship by asking for help.
+To be able to do this, when you are stuck and have tried to solve on your own for a few minutes, ask on our Slack channel [#Public_Support] (https://4geeksacademy.slack.com/archives/CAZ9W99U4), but first read these tips about [ How to ask programming questions?]
+(Https://content.breatheco.de/en/how-to/ask).

 <p style="text-align:center">
     <img class="my-class" src="../../assets/images/5f5f59bc-9efa-4ee9-bce6-6af9eedb4738.jpeg" width="300">